h2zero/esp-nimble-cpp/docs/Migration_guide.md

 As this parameter is optional no changes to existing code are needed, it is mentioned here for information.

-`BLEAddress::getNative` (`NimBLEAddress::getNative`) returns a uint8_t pointer to the native address byte array.
-In this library the address bytes are stored in reverse order from the original library.
-This is due to the way the NimBLE stack expects addresses to be presented to it.
-All other functions such as `toString` are not affected as the endian change is made within them.
+`BLEAddress::getNative` is now named `NimBLEAddress::getBase` and returns a pointer to `const ble_addr_t` instead of a pointer to the address value.
 <br/>

 <a name="server-api"></a>